Rockung/spring-boot-in-practice/README.md

 mvn spring-boot:run
 ```

 The running main class is `net.jaggerwang.sbip.api.SbipApplication`.
 When first start server, it will auto create tables, we use flyway to migrate database changes.
-You can disable auto create with argument `--spring.flyway.enabled=false`, and then run with argument `--app.type=db_migration` to manually create tables.

 After started, the api service's endpoint is `http://localhost:8080/`.